crystal-linux/malachite/docs/WORKSPACE_MODE.md

 These will be typically displayed in either Green (Clean) or Red (Dirty)

-However, if `colorblind` is set to true, the colors will instead be set to Blue (Clean) or Dark Red (Dirty), to be more discernible to colorblind users
+However, if `colorblind` is set to true, the colors will instead be set to Blue (Clean) or Dark Red (Dirty), to be more discernible to colorblind users.

 ---